A geometric framework for asymptotic inference of principal subspaces in PCA: Conclusion

 \section{Conclusion}

-Given a Gaussian random vector $X$ whose covariance matrix $\Sigma$ has possibly repeated eigenvalues, we develop a geometric method to estimate the flag $F^{\I}(\Sigma)$ of its PS's, for which we provide CR's and implementable tests.
+Given a Gaussian random vector $X$ whose covariance matrix $\Sigma$ has possibly repeated eigenvalues, we develop a geometric method to estimate the flag $F^{\I}(\Sigma)$ of its PS's, for which we provide confidence regions and implementable tests.
 These results open many questions, among which the following ones, which we present with their motivations.